More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Further Work

-\paragraph{Ad hoc surveys.} When an NSO disseminates unit record files or cross-tabulations derived from a reduced-sample HB survey, two practical challenges arise.
-First, unit record weights must be adjusted so that cross-tabulated figures are consistent with the domain- and national-level modelled estimates.
-Second, methods are needed to assist users in constructing credible intervals from cross-tabulations or unit record files without requiring them to re-run the MCMC.
+\textbf{Ad hoc surveys.} When an NSO disseminates unit record files or cross-tabulations derived from a reduced-sample HB survey, methods are needed to assist users in constructing credible intervals without requiring them to re-run the MCMC.

-\paragraph{Repeated surveys and time series.} The methodology is formulated for a single cross-sectional survey.
-Extension to repeated surveys requires addressing rotational panel designs, where the overlap between successive samples introduces correlations across time that must be accounted for in both the Bethel allocation and the HB model.
-Seasonal adjustment and trend analysis under the model-based inference paradigm present additional challenges.
+\textbf{Repeated surveys and time series.} Extension to repeated surveys requires addressing rotational panel designs, where overlap between successive samples introduces temporal correlations that must be accounted for in both the Bethel allocation and the HB model.

-\paragraph{Robustness to model misspecification.} The HB reduction depends on the validity of the linking model.
-Future work should investigate sensitivity of $\alpha^\star$ to departures from the assumed model, and develop robust variants that provide valid guarantees under a wider class of data-generating processes.
+\textbf{Finer resolution of the reduction grid.} A binary search over fractions rather than a full grid sweep would reduce computational cost while providing finer-grained resolution of the minimum feasible fraction, enabling more precise characterisation of how the achievable reduction varies with DGP parameters.

+\textbf{Robustness to model misspecification.} The sensitivity analysis in Section~\ref{sec:sensitivity} varies DGP parameters while keeping the HB model specification fixed.
+A complementary exercise would deliberately misspecify the model --- for example, fitting a Gaussian area-level model to binary data, or omitting a spatially autocorrelated random effect --- and assess how the four-gate algorithm responds.
+Gate~4 (domain accuracy gate) provides a practical safeguard: if the model systematically biases estimates, the accuracy gate will fail at fractions where the CV gate passes, preventing acceptance of an inadequate reduction.
+Formalising this safeguard property under a wider class of misspecification is left for future work.